 Just as companies have suppliers, suppliers can have large numbers of customers that also need to be managed across the SAP Business Network (formerly the Ariba Network).
-That is Ariba Network Customer Management includes connecting with your customers, meeting their enablement requirements, and providing catalogs for their buyers.
+That Ariba Network Customer Management includes connecting with your customers, meeting their enablement requirements, and providing catalogs for their buyers.

 Unsurprisingly, those customer accounts can have the same types of organizational issues that companies have with their network of suppliers.
 That’s because, just as suppliers have different needs and goals, so do your customers.
 That can lead the supplier’s sales department to make exceptions to the rules.
 Those exceptions can result in more manual processing, errors, and a lack of accurate tracking.

 CCP Global is generally hired by a client for Ariba Network assistance under two basic scenarios: